gridsome/gridsome.org/docs/README.md

 # Quick start
-**Gridsome is a Vue framework for building fast websites**.
+Gridsome is static site generator for building blazing fast websites for any CMS or data source with Vue.js .
 It uses an internal GraphQL layer for all data.
 Gridsome is heavily inspired by **[Gatsby](https://gatsbyjs.org)** (A React.js alternative).
-Gridsome sites are static generated at build time and can be hosted anywhere.
-Even on a global CDN.

 ### 1. Install Gridsome CLI tool